kra/futel/admin/twilio_direct/twilio_direct.md

 - can't log client de/registration
 - short delay before outgoing ring
 - deployment and update is manual through web gui
+    - we could instead use the Twilio CLI, local console commands
+    - there is also a local test server in the Serverless Toolkit

 - can we get our metrics?
 - can we direct to asterisk for features eg pound for menu, operator?
 - can we refer back if we do that?

+Another option is to be less serverless.
+We can serve our own TwiML with the Twilio SDK in response to a POST from Twilio.
+This lets us e.g. publish our metrics in the way we are used to, use our server to decide how to react to messages, etc.

+For dev/stage/prod develoment, create an Environment resource for each.
+For example, point to server or function locations.